What Functions Can Graph Neural Networks Generate?: Introduction

-\textbf{Our contributions.} In this paper, 1) we provide a necessary and sufficient algebraic condition, so called \textit{permutation-compatibility}, which states that a graph function can be generated by a GNN if and only if it is \GPC.
-2) We show that for any graph problem, permutation-compatibility can be verified over polynomial number of constraints.
-3) We characterize the basis functions for \GPC~graph functions.
+\item We provide an algebraic condition, so called \textit{permutation-compatibility} that relates permutations of weights and features of the graph to functional constraints.
+This condition will be used as a key notion in characterizing the representation power of GNNs.
+Indeed, we show that a GNN, as a graph function, is necessarily permutation compatible. \item Conversely, any permutation-compatible function, when restricted on input graphs with distinct node features, can be generated by a GNN.
+Further, for arbitrary node features (not necessarily distinct), a simple feature augmentation scheme suffices to generate a permutation-compatible function by a GNN. \item We show that for any graph problem, permutation compatibility can be verified over quadratically many constraints rather than an exhaustive search over exponentially many permutations. \item We characterize the basis functions for \GPC~graph functions.
 These basis functions effectively relate the properties of aggregation operators to the expressive power of the resulting GNNs.
-For instance, it follows that with continuous aggregation operators, all continuous \GPC~functions lie within the reach of GNNs.
-4) Finally, we support our results empirically on two canonical graph problems, namely, the shortest paths (as an example of a permutation-incompatible graph function) and min-cut value (as an example of a \GPC~graph function).
-We see that GNNs on very simple graphs completely fail to compute the shortest paths.
-In contrast, the same GNN architectures can successfully compute the min-cut.
+For instance, it follows that with continuous aggregation operators, all continuous \GPC~functions lie within the reach of GNNs. \item Going beyond permutation compatibility and graph isomorphism, we show that GNNs can generate \textit{any} graph function once we augment the node features with node identities.
+Such feature augmentations then allow us to study the connection between GNNs and other iterative graph procedures such as dynamic programs. \end{enumerate}